 An antibody test is a blood test used to detect antibodies formed in the body against a pathogen as a defensive response by the immune system towards the foreign/unknown organism.
-Such tests provide information about infection and analyse the spread of the disease.
+Such tests provide information about infection and analyze the spread of the disease.

 Antibodies are proteins formed in response to any foreign substance known as an antigen.
 These proteins help the immune system to identify, target and destroy the antigen.